 University of Rhode Island may or may not offer early admission, however the school has not provided any application information.
 Check with University of Rhode Island directly for more information about early applications.

-University of Rhode Island accepts roughly 91% of early action applicants and 76% all applicants for all deadlines.
+University of Rhode Island accepts around 91% of early action applicants and 76% all applicants for all deadlines.
 Last year, University of Rhode Island admitted 13,726 of the 15,134 who applied early action.

-Colleges consider a range of factors when determining who to admit for their next incoming class.
-Each college determines which factors are given the most weight when choose which applicants to admit, and which to deny.
-When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you shine.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
+Each college determines which factors are they consider most important when choose which applicants to admit, and which to deny.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you shine.

 Wondering what factors are considered by University of Rhode Island during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.